-Mental health issues have a direct link with poverty, and show that living in poverty for any significant length of time increases risk factors for physical/ mental health problems.
+Mental health issue has a direct link with poverty and shows that living in poverty for any significant length of time increases risk factors for physical/ mental health problems.
 People living in poverty are stressed due to constantly worrying about their finances and their future.
-The relationship between mental health problems and poverty is cyclical, where poverty increases the risk of mental health problems, and having a mental health problem increases the likelihood of descending into poverty.
-Addressing the problems of people with mental health issues should be included in programmes intended to decrease poverty.
+The relationship between mental health problems and poverty is cyclical where poverty increases the risk of mental health problems and having a mental health problem increases the likelihood of descending into poverty.
+Addressing the problems of the people with mental health issues should be included in poverty reduction programmes.
 Regular developmental programmes should provide livelihood support to bring them out of poverty.
-For such programmes to achieve positive outcomes, they should be targeted with a holistic perspective, wherein the interventions are a combination of psychosocial activities, medical treatment, the creation of awareness, and provision of income generating opportunities.
+For such programmes to achieve positive outcomes, they should be targeted with a holistic perspective wherein the interventions are a combination of psychosocial activities, medical treatment, creating awareness and provision of income generating opportunities.

 One such intervention of FRC was supported by Canada Fund for Local Initiatives (CFLI).
 This livelihood support programme commenced activities in October 2012 and continued through March 2013.
-The objective of this project was to increase income generating opportunities for FRC's terminated clients, thereby improving their quality of life, and that of their families, by reintegrating them successfully into society as respectable individuals and families.
+Objective of this project was to increase the income generating opportunities of FRC's terminated clients and thereby improving their quality of life and that of their families by reintegrating them successfully into the society as respectable individuals and families.

-During the reporting period, the preliminary needs assessment survey, to identify and select clients for the project, was done through the Grass Root Level Action Committee (GRLAC) and the Community Volunteers (CVs).
-FRC was able to short list 209 clients from the districts of Kilinochchi, Mannar, Trincomalee, Batticaloa, and Ampara who had been successfully terminated from FRC's services.
+During the reporting period, the preliminary needs assessment survey to identify and select clients for the project was done through the Grass Root Level Action Committee (GRLAC) and the Community Volunteers (CVs).
+FRC was able to short list 209 clients from the districts of Kilinochchi, Mannar, Trincomalee, Batticaloa and Ampara who were successfully terminated from our services.
 This process was carried out with the assistance of GRLA Committee and Grama Niladhari (GN).

-Beneficiaries were provided with awareness on the importance of psychosocial wellbeing for livelihood development, basic livelihood activities, and how to select appropriate livelihood sector for the client.
+Beneficiaries were provided with awareness on the importance of psychosocial wellbeing for livelihood development, basic livelihood activities and selection of livelihood.
 Technical training was provided on life skills related to agriculture, fishing, wood crafts, cattle breeding, goat rearing, home gardening, rain water harvesting etc. with the support of the relevant government Development Officers.
-This institutional support has enhanced their opportunities to undertake income earning ventures through groups with access to finance from MFIs/Banks, and to establish production with necessary market linkages.
+This institutional support has enhanced their opportunities to undertake income earning ventures through groups with access to finance from MFIs/Banks and establish production with necessary market linkages.